Psychology Practicum Training Program

 - Background checks including Department of Children and Families and Connecticut State Police or other state background checks (as applicable) will be conducted for accepted candidates.

-- Psychotherapy - Practicum students in the Generalist Track typically carry a caseload of about 5-8 clients and receive 1 hour of individual supervision/week with licensed psychologist.
-Children and adolescents are referred for a range of presenting problems and may be seen individually or with their parents/families depending on clinical presentation and need.
+- Clinical Intervention: Children and adolescents may be seen individually or with their caregivers/families depending on clinical presentation and need.
 Cases are assigned as they come in.
 This means that a caseload will start small and build during the early weeks of practicum.
-The average “show” rate in our clinic for any given session is ~70%.
+The average “show” rate in the clinic for any given session is ~70%.

-Depending on student interest and clinic/supervisor availability, additional training opportunities may be available.
+- Possible Opportunities/Trainings in Evidence-Based Treatments: Depending on student interest and clinic/supervisor availability, additional training opportunities may be available, including:

-- Parent Management Training (PMT) - Training is traditionally Fridays ~12:00
+- Parent Management Training (PMT) - Training is traditionally on Fridays at 12:00

 - SPACE